python/devguide/developer-workflow/development-cycle.rst

 * Infrastructure for all the above (e.g. `docsbuild-scripts <https://github.com/python/docsbuild-scripts>`_, `buildmaster-config <https://github.com/python/buildmaster-config>`_)
 * Discussions and notes around official development-related processes and events (e.g. `steering-council <https://github.com/python/steering-council>`_, `core-sprint <https://github.com/python/core-sprint>`_)

-Before adding a new repository to the organization, have discussion to seeking consensus in our `Committers forum <https://discuss.python.org/c/committers/5>`_.
+Before adding a new repository to the organization, open a discussion to seek consensus in the `Committers Discourse category <https://discuss.python.org/c/committers/5>`_.
 Once people are satisfied with that, ask the `Python steering council <https://github.com/python/steering-council>`_ to grant permission.